projectcalico/calico/reference/kube-controllers/configuration.md

 The policy controller is enabled by default if `ENABLED_CONTROLLERS` is not explicitly specified.

-This controller is only valid when using etcd as the {{site.prodname}} datastore.
+This controller is only valid when using kubernetes as the {{site.prodname}} datastore.

 ### Workload endpoint controller